The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 Optimal Time-to-Value

-Minutes from signup to activation event
+Minutes from signup to 'Aha moment'

 <5 min

-Without architectural onboarding changes
+Without real-time architectural changes

 Frequently Asked Questions